 - PRO-Tip: You can always add salt after the galette is baked, but you cannot remove it from an over-salted dish.

 - I like the combination of rosemary and thyme in this galette.
 But if you cannot find both of these fresh herbs, one or the other will work, too.

-- Shallots can also be substituted with thinly sliced green onions or about a tablespoon of minced red onion.
+- If you don’t have a shallot, you may substitute thinly sliced green onions or about a tablespoon of minced red onion.

 - Make sure to poke the potato galette with a sharp knife to check if it’s done.
 The knife should insert without any resistance.

-- The baking time can vary depending on the size of your potatoes.
+- The baking time can vary depending on the size and thickness of your potatoes.

 - 1 teaspoon minced fresh rosemary

 - 1 pound potatoes like Yukon Gold (about 3 medium potatoes), peeled and sliced very thin (I used a mandoline)

 - Kosher salt